aiman-al-masoud/deixiscript/src/transpile/README.md

 In case of multiple matches in the queue, issue a warning.

+In case of a universally quantified reference?
+In case of a MAYBE universally quantified reference?

 # World Model Construction

 Go through each updated Deixiscript AST, add entities and relationships to World Model.